-The Los Angeles Railroad Heritage Foundation is blessed
+The Los Angeles Railroad Heritage Foundation is

-to serve as the agents of preservation for numerous important photographic
+serves as the agents of preservation for numerous important photographic

 and ephemera collections centered on Southern Californian rail history.